 Fall of Atlantis and Festival Fountain: Every hour on the hour Sunday – Thursday, 10 a.m. – 11 p.m.; Friday and Saturday, 10 a.m. – midnight.
 Fall of Atlantis at Caesars Forum Shops 3570 S. Las Vegas Blvd.
 Las Vegas, NV 89109

 The Smith Center for the Performing Arts Las Vegas cost nearly half a billion dollars to build and is a stark contrast to the glass towers and neon lights of the Las Vegas Strip.
 The Art Deco theme of the buildings is similar in design Hoover dam.

 The Center houses three theaters in two buildings with a crowning a 17-story tower containing 46 bells.
-Reynolds Hall is the largest and seats over 2,000 guests.
-There is also a cabaret-style theater and a rehearsal theater that both seat about 250 person.
-An outdoor park plaza serves as a concert venue and features sculptures and other works of art.
-Free public tours of the Smith Center are held on Wednesdays and Saturdays at 10:30 AM.
+Reynolds Hall is the most significant and seats over 2,000 guests.
+There is also a cabaret-style theater and a rehearsal theater that both seat about 250 people.
+An outdoor park plaza serves as a concert venue and features sculptures and other works of art—free public tours of the Smith Center on Wednesdays and Saturdays at 10:30 AM.

 Seven Magic Mountains

 Seven Magic Mountains is an art project by Ugo Rondinone.
 The backdrop for these fluorescent colored rock statues is Gene Dry Lake.
 There are a paved parking lot and a short trail for visitors that want tot to get up close to the unique structures.
-Seven Magic Mountains is a great spot for a photo opt, but there is not much else to do except enjoy the wide open desert landscape.
-10 miles south of Las Vegas along I-15 or Las Vegas Blvd.
+Seven Magic Mountains is an excellent spot for a photo opt, but there is not much else to do except enjoy the wide-open desert landscape.
+Ten miles south of Las Vegas along I-15 or Las Vegas Blvd.